Please login to continue

 5. Feast of Trumpets — Leviticus 23:24

-In a beautiful declaration God commands his people to rest.
+In a beautiful declaration God commands His people to rest.
 During this time all regular work is prohibited, and men and women present a food offering to God.

-On the same front, the sound of a trumpet is also associated with the rapture, or the time Jesus will return for his bride (1 Corinthians 15:52).
-Once he returns, there will be a wedding feast of celebration.
+On the same front, the sound of a trumpet is also associated with the rapture, or the time Jesus will return for His bride (1 Corinthians 15:52).
+Once He returns, there will be a wedding feast of celebration.
 Revelation 19:9 says, “Blessed are those who are invited to the wedding feast of the Lamb” (NLT).
 He’s preparing us to celebrate!

 6. Day of Atonement — Leviticus 16, 23:26-32

 To make “atonement” is to make restitution for wrongs committed.
-As a day of humility and repentance to God, it was a time for the Jews to get their hearts, consciences and lives right before him.
+As a day of humility and repentance to God, it was a time for the Jews to get their hearts, consciences and lives right before Him.

-The observance involved the sacrifice of animals as the High Priest entered the Holy of Holies.
-What the High Priest did there couldn’t offer more than an annual payment for their sins.
+The observance involved the sacrifice of animals as the high priest entered the Holy of Holies.
+What the high priest did there couldn’t offer more than an annual payment for their sins.

-However, hiding in plain sight was the promise of one who could atone for their sins permanently (Hebrews 9:12).
+However, hiding in plain sight was the promise of One who could atone for their sins permanently (Hebrews 9:12).

 Lamb